 - Who will the child or children live with?

 - How will they spend time with the other parent?

 - How will both parents be kept in the loop in regard to important decisions such as education and health?

-If the court is to provide equal shared responsibility then it will also consider whether equal time is in the best interests of the children and whether it’s practical.
-Rather than equal time, for example, the court may order substantial and significant time be spent with the other parent, which might translate to be 4 nights per fortnight rather than 7.
+Shared parental responsibility does not necessarily mean that a child will spend equal time with each parent.
+Even if the child lives with the other parent, you may still have shared parental responsibility.
+The Court will consider whether the time serves the best interests of the child and whether it is practical.
+For example, the Court may order substantial and significant time be spent with the other parent, which may translate to 4 nights per fortnight rather than 7 nights.

 Why use a lawyer?

 We understand that starting the process to make parenting arrangements may seem like a labyrinth that you may feel lost in.